aileenhuang/NAO-Cooperation-Study/README.md

 Welcome to our GitHub repository for our research at the [Yale University Social Robotics Lab](http://scazlab.yale.edu).

-###Nao-Code
+This README contains all the code necessary to control the Nao robot for the "Credit Where Credit is Due" study by Aleksandra Zakrzewska and Aileen Huang, as well as the code for the trivia game.

-This README contains all the code necessary to control the Nao robot for the "Credit Where Credit is Due" study by Aleksandra Zakrzewska and Aileen Huang.
+###Nao Code

 The behaviors directory contains some preprogrammed motions from Nao.
 The pynaoqi-python-2.7-naoqi-1.14-mac64 directory contains the naoqi python library.